evilmartians/liquor/README.md

 #### Rails

 Liquor contains a Rails renderer for Liquor templates that supports layouts.
-To use it, use the following code in your actions:
+To use it `require 'liquor/extensions/rails', then use the following code in your actions:

 ``` ruby
 render liquor: {